nohaapav/clj-quickstart/README.md

 # clj-quickstart

-A set of ready-to-use clojure templates for quick DEV kickoff.
+A set of ready-to-use clojure quickstarts for DEV kickoff.

 * **web** - React app (FE)
 * **server** - Web application server (BE)